RedisLabs/redislabs-docs/content/rs/security/encryption/tls/enable-tls.md

 - Communication from your database to other clusters for replication using [Replica Of]({{<relref "/rs/databases/import-export/replica-of/">}})
 - Communication to and from your database to other clusters for synchronization using [Active-Active]({{<relref "/rs/databases/active-active/_index.md">}})

+{{<note>}}
+When you enable or turn off TLS, the change applies to new connections but does not affect existing ones.
+Clients must close existing connections and reconnect to apply the change.
+{{</note>}}

 ## Enable TLS for client connections {#client}

 To enable TLS for client connections: